Vmarcelo49/daybreakWidescreen/README.md

 # How to use
-First get the fixer [here](https://github.com/Olof-AV/DaybreakFix/releases/download/1.0/DaybreakFix_1_0.zip)

-Extract the zip contents into the game's folder, then run the configResolution.exe found in the [releases](https://github.com/Vmarcelo49/daybreakWidescreen/releases) or just compile it by yourself.
+First get the fixer [here](https://github.com/Olof-AV/DaybreakFix/releases/download/1.0/DaybreakFix_1_0.zip) The game .exe must be named DaybreakDX.exe not DaybreakDX-en.exe Extract the zip contents into the game's folder, then run the configResolution.exe found in the [releases](https://github.com/Vmarcelo49/daybreakWidescreen/releases) or just compile it by yourself.

 ## Thanks to